Five Days in Essaouira: A Wind-Blown Journal from Morocco's Coolest Coastal Town

 Day 1: The Bus and the First Walk

 The Supratours bus from costs 90-100 MAD (~$9-10) and takes 2.5 hours through flat agricultural land that slowly gives way to argan trees and the Atlantic.
-I'd booked the 9AM departure from the station near Marrakech's train station.
-Six to eight buses run daily.
+Book the 9AM departure from the station near Marrakech's train station — six to eight buses run daily.
 The seats are comfortable.
 The WiFi doesn't work.
 Classic Morocco.

-My riad was inside the medina walls — Riad Baladin, mid-range, 400 MAD/night (~$40).
-The streets in Essaouira's medina are weirdly straight for a Moroccan old town.
-A French architect named Theodore Cornut designed them in the 18th century, which means you can actually navigate without getting hopelessly lost.
-This was a pleasant surprise after Marrakech, where I'd wandered the same wrong alley four times in an hour.
+Stay inside the medina walls if you can.
+Riad Baladin is a solid mid-range pick at 400 MAD/night (~$40).
+The streets in Essaouira's medina are weirdly straight for a Moroccan old town: a French architect named Theodore Cornut laid them out in the 18th century, which means you can actually navigate without getting hopelessly lost — a real gift after Marrakech, where the same wrong alley can swallow an hour.

 First impression: this place is relaxed.
-No one grabbed my arm.
-No one shouted prices at me.
-A shopkeeper nodded hello and went back to his tea.
-I almost cried with relief.
+No one grabs your arm.
+No one shouts prices.
+A shopkeeper nods hello and goes back to his tea.
+The relief is almost physical.

-By 7PM I was on the rooftop terrace at Restaurant Taros overlooking Place Moulay Hassan, eating a seafood tagine and drinking local wine.
-Mains 80-150 MAD.
-Gnawa musicians were already playing in the square below — the trance rhythms bouncing off the old stone walls.
-I ordered a second glass.
+By 7PM, the move is the rooftop terrace at Restaurant Taros overlooking Place Moulay Hassan — a seafood tagine, a glass of local wine, mains 80-150 MAD.
+Gnawa musicians are usually already playing in the square below, trance rhythms bouncing off the old stone walls.
+Order the second glass.

 Day 2: Fish, Cannons, and the Blue Boats

-I got to the harbor at 7:30AM.
-The blue fishing boats — Essaouira's signature — were just coming in with the morning catch.
-Sardines, sea bass, octopus.
-Fishermen shouting in Berber.
-On the north side of the harbor, the boat-building yard still uses traditional methods.
+Get to the harbor by 7:30AM.
+The blue fishing boats — Essaouira's signature — come in with the morning catch: sardines, sea bass, octopus, fishermen shouting in Berber.
+On the north side of the harbor, the boat-building yard still works the traditional way.
 Handmade wooden boats.
 In 2026.
-I watched a man shape a hull for 20 minutes.
+Watch a man shape a hull and twenty minutes disappear.

 The Skala du Port is the 18th-century sea bastion with bronze cannons facing the Atlantic.
-Entry: 10 MAD, which is basically a dollar.
-It was a filming location for Game of Thrones (Astapor, for the nerds), and the views of the harbor and Mogador Island are genuinely beautiful.
-I took about 400 photos.
+Entry is 10 MAD — basically a dollar.
+It served as a Game of Thrones filming location (Astapor, for the nerds), and the views of the harbor and Mogador Island are genuinely beautiful.
+Bring a camera you don't mind filling.

-Lunch was the fish grills at the port.
-Here's the thing nobody warned me about: confirm the price per plate before they cook your fish.
-Some stalls quote per piece, then charge per kilo when the bill comes.
+Lunch is the fish grills at the port, with one rule nobody tends to mention: confirm the price per plate before they cook your fish.
+Some stalls quote per piece, then charge per kilo when the bill lands.
 A fair price is 50-80 MAD for a mixed plate of grilled fish with bread and salad.
-Stalls 2 and 14 are the ones locals recommend.
-I went to stall 14.
-The fish was seared with chermoula spices and came with a wedge of bread and some kind of chili sauce that nearly killed me.
-For 60 MAD.
-That's about $6.
+Stalls 2 and 14 are the ones locals point you toward.
+Stall 14 sears its fish with chermoula spices and serves it with a wedge of bread and a chili sauce with real conviction — all for 60 MAD.
+About $6.

-I spent the evening in Place Moulay Hassan with a mint tea (10-15 MAD) listening to Gnawa musicians.
-The music gets more intense after sunset.
-It's hypnotic — rhythmic metal castanets, bass guembri lute, and call-and-response singing rooted in sub-Saharan spiritual traditions.
-The Gnawa & World Music Festival in late June draws 500,000+ visitors, but honestly, the nightly performances in the square are enough.
+Spend the evening in Place Moulay Hassan with a mint tea (10-15 MAD) and the Gnawa musicians.
+The music gets more intense after sunset — hypnotic, with rhythmic metal castanets, bass guembri lute, and call-and-response singing rooted in sub-Saharan spiritual traditions.
+The Gnawa & World Music Festival in late June draws 500,000+ visitors, but the nightly performances in the square are more than enough.

 Day 3: Wind, Sand, and a Camel

-Essaouira is called the Wind City of Africa.
-I'd read that.
-I hadn't internalized it.
-The alizé trade winds blow almost constantly, and on Day 3 they were relentless.
-My hat lasted about 90 seconds on the beach before disappearing down the coast.
+Essaouira is called the Wind City of Africa, and Day 3 is when you understand why.
+The alizé trade winds blow almost constantly.
+A hat lasts about 90 seconds on the beach before it's gone down the coast.

 The beach itself is stunning — wide, flat sand stretching 5+ km south from the medina.
-In the morning before the wind picks up, it's perfect for a walk.
+In the morning, before the wind picks up, it's perfect for a walk.
 Once the wind arrives, it becomes kitesurfing territory.
 ION Club and Ocean Vagabond offer 2-hour beginner lessons for 500-800 MAD (~$50-80).
-I watched for a while but opted for the camel ride instead.
-250 MAD for an hour along the beach at sunset.
-The camel's name was apparently Mohamed.
+If kitesurfing isn't the plan, the camel ride is: 250 MAD for an hour along the beach at sunset.
+The camel's name is probably Mohamed.
 Every tourist camel in Morocco is named Mohamed.

-Lunch was at Ocean Vagabond, a beachfront café with a terrace sheltered from the wind.
-Grilled fish and fresh salads.
-Mains 80-120 MAD.
+For lunch, head to Ocean Vagabond, a beachfront café with a terrace sheltered from the wind — grilled fish and fresh salads, mains 80-120 MAD.

-Here's the thing about the wind: it means Essaouira never feels oppressively hot, even in July and August.
-Marrakech at 45°C?
-Essaouira is sitting at a comfortable 25°C with a breeze.
+Here's the upside of all that wind: Essaouira never feels oppressively hot, even in July and August.
+While Marrakech sits at 45°C, Essaouira holds a comfortable 25°C with a breeze.
 It's why the town was a summer escape for Moroccan royalty for centuries.

 Day 4: Hendrix, Hammam, and Artisans

-I walked to Diabat, a village 3km south along the beach.
-Jimi Hendrix visited in 1969.
-For a deeper comparison, read our Essaouira vs. Marrakech guide.
-He and — according to local legend — the ruined Borj el Baroud fort on the coast inspired "Castles Made of Sand."
-The connection is partly myth, partly real.
-But the walk is spectacular regardless.
-Windswept dunes, a crumbling 18th-century fort, and a quiet Berber village where I drank mint tea and ate msemen (flatbread) at a tiny café.
+Walk to Diabat, a village 3km south along the beach.
+Jimi Hendrix visited in 1969, and — according to local legend — the ruined Borj el Baroud fort on the coast inspired "Castles Made of Sand."
+(For a deeper comparison, read our Essaouira vs. Marrakech guide.)
+The connection is partly myth, partly real, but the walk is spectacular regardless: windswept dunes, a crumbling 18th-century fort, and a quiet Berber village where mint tea and msemen (flatbread) wait at a tiny café.

-Back in the medina, I visited Galerie Damgaard — a free gallery on Avenue Oqba Ibn Nafiaa that showcases Essaouira's Gnawa-inspired art scene.
-A Danish collector named Frederic Damgaard championed local self-taught artists in the 1980s.
-The work is raw and strange and wonderful.
+Back in the medina, visit Galerie Damgaard — a free gallery on Avenue Oqba Ibn Nafiaa that showcases Essaouira's Gnawa-inspired art scene.
+A Danish collector named Frederic Damgaard championed local self-taught artists in the 1980s, and the work is raw and strange and wonderful.

 Then the hammam.
-Hammam Lalla Mira.
-Full scrub and massage: 300 MAD.
-The process involves black soap, a kessa glove that removes what feels like entire layers of your skin, and steam that makes you question whether you've ever actually been clean before.
+Hammam Lalla Mira runs a full scrub and massage for 300 MAD.
+The process involves black soap, a kessa glove that removes what feels like entire layers of skin, and steam that redefines the word clean.
 Bring swimwear.
 Allow 1.5 hours.
-I walked out feeling like a newborn.
+You walk out feeling brand new.

-Dinner at La Table by Madada on the ramparts.
-Refined Moroccan cuisine with a modern twist.
-Tasting menu 350 MAD.
-I could see the Atlantic from my table.
+Dinner at La Table by Madada on the ramparts: refined Moroccan cuisine with a modern twist, tasting menu 350 MAD, the Atlantic in view from the table.

 Day 5: Argan Oil and the Last Morning

-I bought a 250ml bottle of pure argan oil for 180 MAD.
-In Marrakech, the same bottle would cost 400-500 MAD.
+A 250ml bottle of pure argan oil runs 180 MAD here.
+In Marrakech, the same bottle costs 400-500 MAD.
 In a department store back home?
 Don't even ask.

-On the drive back, we stopped at a roadside grill for mechoui — slow-roasted lamb — and I paid 40 MAD for a plate that would have been $35 in any Western country.
+On the drive back, stop at a roadside grill for mechoui — slow-roasted lamb — where a plate goes for 40 MAD, the kind that would have been $35 in any Western country.

-My last morning.
-6AM on the Skala de la Ville — the upper ramparts catch the first light before the medina wakes up.
-The stone glows amber.
-The only sounds are seagulls and the ocean.
-I had my riad's Moroccan breakfast — msemen, amlou (a paste of argan oil, almonds, and honey), fresh orange juice, and mint tea — and caught the 11AM Supratours back to Marrakech.
+Save the last morning for 6AM on the Skala de la Ville.
+The upper ramparts catch the first light before the medina wakes, the stone glows amber, and the only sounds are seagulls and the ocean.
+Then a riad's Moroccan breakfast — msemen, amlou (a paste of argan oil, almonds, and honey), fresh orange juice, and mint tea — before the 11AM Supratours back to Marrakech.

 April to June and September to November are the sweet months — warm, less windy.
-July and August are wind-crazy but ideal if you're into kitesurfing.
+July and August are wind-crazy but ideal for kitesurfing.

 Another Moroccan gem worth exploring is Fes, with its medieval medina.
 And the fish grills at the port?
 Go to stall 14.
 Confirm the price first.